-She Was A Broadway Baby-Dedicated to My Grandmother, Marion Thompson Morin Former Dancer~ Ziegfeld Follies, Fifty Million Frenchmen, George White Scandals, 6-11-1911 to 3-17-1986 My Grammy, 1932, some of her dancing poses and a beautiful head shot.
+She Was A Broadway Baby-Dedicated to My Grandmother, Marion Thompson Morin Former Dancer~ Ziegfeld Follies, Fifty Million Frenchmen, George White Scandals, 6-5-1911 to 3-17-1986

 A note from Ellen, 9-19-2016: My mother, Marlane (Morin) DuBois, passed away on January 3, 2015.
 Marion (Thompson) Morin was her her mother and my "Grammy".
 I know they greeted each other in heaven.
 Words cannot express how deeply my mother is missed by me, my two sisters, her grandchildren and by my father, Alfred DuBois.

-I digress.
-My story, or search, is not about myself, nor anyone else, except my grandmother.
-I write this in the hope of preserving her memory, bringing to life a part of her I never knew, and seeking to fill in the gaps of her life, her friends & her career.
+My story, or search is about my grandmother.
+Although, it has evolved into a tribute to her, my mother and a look into my family tree.
+However, I first created this site in hopes of preserving her memory, honoring the rich contributions she made to broadway and dance, bringing to life a part of her I never knew, and seeking to fill in the gaps of her life, her friendsand career.

 Is it mere curiosity or more?
 It's more, although I can't place a word on it.
 However, like the sun rises and sets each day, the part of her within me cannot help but wonder, ask, research and explore the late Marion Thompson Morin's life- or Grammy, as I knew her.